apache/nuttx-apps/nshlib/README.txt

   Show target of a soft link.

-o reboot
+o reboot [<n>]

   Reset and reboot the system immediately.
 This command depends on hardware support to reset the system.
+The optional, decimal numeric argument <n>
+  may be included to provide reboot mode to board-specific reboot logic.

   NOTE: Supporting both the reboot and shutdown commands is redundant.